Brief description -post 39 -steel beam

 The three-moment equations for the fixed joint A.

-In the method of three moments equations, at the fixed support there is an imaginary beam length Lo with distance=0, so L0=0.
+In the method of three-moment equations, at the fixed support, there is an imaginary beam length Lo with distance=0, so L0=0 at the left side of support A.

 Solved example 10-1-The loads details acting on the continuous beams.

 From the next slide, review the equation of the three-moment equations.
-We apply the equation of three moments at Joint A, with no elastic reaction at the left span of Joint A, since no moment.
+Since there is no moment, we apply the equation of three moments at Joint A, with no elastic reaction at the left span of Joint A.

-The second beam has a concentrated load we call it P1, its elastic reactions can be estimated after we draw the ding moment diagram, the maximum moment=P1*L1/4.
+The second beam has a concentrated load, which we call P1.
+Its elastic reactions can be estimated after we draw the ding moment diagram; the maximum moment = P1*L1/4.

-I will not write the value of P1 or W1, till I get the final relation through matrices, and then I will substitute these values.
+I will not write the value of P1 or W1 until I get the final relation through matrices, at which point I will substitute these values.

 The elastic reaction value is the area of half of the bending moment triangle, which is 0.50 *(P1*L/4)*L1/2=P1*L1^2/16, which is the half value of the triangle.